Canto Ostinato: Performance

 The most remarkable aspect about this work is the amount of freedom that is given to the performer(s).
 The piece can be performed with different instruments and a different number of performers.
 Most commonly, it is played with either two or four pianos, but during the first performance in Bergen, North Holland in the Netherlands, the performers used three pianos and an electric organ.
 Other aspects that illustrate this freedom can be found in how this piece has been built up.
 The composer created a hundred and six small cells called 'sections' of a few bars, which can be played ad libitum and be repeated either one or many more times (some bridges excepted).
 Because of this build-up, performance may take from some two hours to more than a day.

 The whole piece is at a steady tempo of ♩ = 60, marked so several times along the score.
 It starts with 2/4 that, given the fact that quintuplets are thoroughly used in this composition, is actually 10/16.
 Following is a complete representation of the structure of the work:

 The piece is regularly performed live in the Netherlands with changing players and instruments, ranging from those with four pianos or one or more different instruments, to those played by a solo musician.
-A couple of performances have taken place with the carillon of the Dom Tower of Utrecht.
+A performance took place in Utrecht Centraal station during the evening rush hour in the autumn of 2007, and a couple of performances have taken place with the carillon of the Dom Tower of Utrecht, in August 2009 and August 2010.
 It has also been performed in several public spaces all around the Netherlands, such as the Groningen railway station.

 Style

-This piece is considered to be minimal in origin, because of the repetitive and obstinate nature of the piece, but there is some discussion on this subject.
+This piece is considered to be minimal in origin, because of the repetitive nature of the piece, but there is some discussion on this subject.
 Ten Holt usually uses the term 'genetic code' to describe his work, probably because of the typical build-up of the piece.
 As opposed to a high percentage of modern classical music that is not tonal and/or consonant, Canto Ostinato contains tonal harmonies and does not become (very) dissonant.
 Another typical aspect is the fact that one can hear the same or similar bass figures and harmonies throughout the piece, which explains the title.
 If one word would have to catch the essence of Canto Ostinato, one could use "meditative", as the different sections are similar, but generate different emotional reactions.

-Examples of pieces written by Ten Holt in roughly the same way are Lemniscaat (1983), Horizon (1985), Incantatie IV, and Meandres (1997), none of which have become as popular as Canto Ostinato.
+Examples of pieces written by Ten Holt in roughly the same way are Lemniscaat (1983), Horizon (1985), Incantatie IV, and Méandres (1997), none of which have become as popular as Canto Ostinato.